-As a result of time constraints, only 21 coring runs at 4 depths were completed.
-Lithologic Unit 1 was sampled by a single spot core taken from the 176.5-186.0 mbsf interval (Figs. F9, F10).
-The core consists of medium olive-gray siliceous mudstone with secondary lithologies including isolated, few millimeter to 2 cm thick layers of yellowish gray ash and dark gray to black, millimeter-scale laminations with gradational contacts.
+As a result of time constraints, a total of 21 coring runs at four depths were completed.
+Lithologic Unit 1 was sampled by a single spot core taken from the 176.5-186.0 mbsf interval (Fig. F9).
+The core consists of a medium olive-gray siliceous mudstone with secondary lithologies including isolated, few millimeter to 2 cm thick layers of yellowish gray ash and dark gray to black, millimeter-scale laminations with gradational contacts.
 The siliceous mudstone is dominated by abundant clay- to silt-sized siliciclastic material and includes abundant siliceous microfossils (diatoms, sponge spicules, and radiolarians) and common ash shards.